 The membrane is a fractal reality of the container— contained space.
 When everything is in balance and healthy, we are held within countless containers of safety.
 We are held within layer upon layer of membranes that are permeable, yet protective.

 Wedeme inform us that the many layers of nested membranes that protect life and help it thrive have been compromised and are in need of attention and repair.
 We must begin the work toward repair and recovery of our many membranes, be they biological, energetic or spiritual.
-The membrane must be fed, and tended to, kept supple and permeable.
+The membrane must be fed and tended to, kept supple and permeable.
 This is the work of the medicine people.
+And that work is what my new book, Membranes of Hope, is about.

 ~Theresa C. Dintino